-- · municipal reserves;
+- municipal reserves;

-- · community services;
+- community services;

 - · school and municipal reserves;

-- · school reserves.
+- school reserves.

 Instead of a land dedication, the County may accept the equivalent value of the land as money.
-Cash-in-lieu money is accessible to school boards subject to the approval of funding requests by County Council.
+Cash-in-lieu money is shared between the school boards and the recreation districts accessible to school boards subject to the approval of funding requests by County Council.